christalpro/christalpro/README.md

 - Data Analyst roles

 ## A Few Things About Me
-- 💸 I genuinely enjoy understanding how businesses make money.
+- 💸 I genuinely enjoy understanding how businesses make, grow, and maintain money.

 - ⬆️ I’m building long-term, not just looking for a job.

-- ⚡ Fun Fact: I make music on the side for fun.
+- ⚡ Fun Fact: I enjoy creative expression like music production and dance .

 ## Languages and Tools